qlik-oss/core-website/docs/documentation/apis/qix-engine-genericobject.md

 ## `DrillUp`

-You can use the drillUp method with any object that contains a drill-down group as a dimension.<br>This method allows you to move between different levels of information (from a detailed level to a less detailed level of information).
+You can use the drillUp method with any object that contains a drilldown group as a dimension.<br>This method allows you to move between different levels of information (from a detailed level to a less detailed level of information).
 You can go back to previous visualizations up to the highest level of the hierarchy.<br>If you try to drill up more steps than there are available levels, the first level of the hierarchy is displayed.

 ##### Parameters